Requesting Sites

 Sometimes students may be attached to different modules or module occurrences but need access to the same Blackboard site, for example where a module is taught at both HND and degree level.

-If the module is taught and assessed at the same time, then it is possible to set up a link on SITS Online so that all the students are enrolled on the same Blackboard site.
-If the groups study at a different pace, or are assessed at different times or using different modes of assessment, then a link cannot be set up and the students must be attached to separate Blackboard sites.
+If the students are taught as one group AND the modules share assessment requirements including dates, then you can request a link so that all the students are enrolled on the same Blackboard module site.
+Requests for linked sites will be evaluated individually.
+If the groups are found to study at a different pace, are assessed at different times or use different modes of assessment, then any request to link sites will be rejected and the students must be attached to separate Blackboard module sites.

 Get Support: